5 Key Skills to Help You Master Resilience

 This refers to both your ability to feel and express your feelings and for others to acknowledge your pain.
 This can be challenging for both the feeler and the beholder of your feelings.

-You may avoid your feelings through distraction, keeping yourself busy so there is no time to feel, or through substances or compulsive behaviors (eating, online shopping, video games, social media scrolling, etc.).
+You may avoid your feelings through distraction, keeping yourself busy so there is no time to feel, or through substances or compulsive behaviours (eating, online shopping, video games, social media scrolling, etc.).
 You may fear that your feelings will overwhelm you.
 But you cannot deal with what you don’t feel.
 Allowing yourself space to feel your feelings and having others in your life who can be present and acknowledge them is an important skill and relational experience.

 Too often family and friends struggle to allow for the full range of feelings to be expressed.
 As a society, we are uncomfortable with grief, sadness, and anger and often want to rush past pain to happiness and resourcefulness.
 The impulse to find the positive and to demonstrate instant coping skills is strong and unhelpful.
 Whether you are the person struggling or the person supporting, allowing for all emotions, including the painful ones, is necessary.